What is Martyn's Law? A Guide to Event Security

 • Premises may be a building or location with clearly defined boundaries and access routes (by permission).

-• Temporary events like festivals are also included in the Bill, where they need permission to enter, and a capacity of more than 800 people.
+• Temporary events like festivals are also included in the Act, where guests need permission to enter, and a capacity of more than 800 people.

 Note – at ACC Liverpool, our Venue would fall under the enhanced tier of Martyn’s Law (see below).

-With the proposed implementation of Martyn’s Law, event venues will have the responsibility to complete “necessary but proportionate” steps – dictated by their capacity – to “mitigate the impact of a terror attack”.
-The law also aims to reduce the harm of a terror attack by improving the response of a venue during the critical beginning stages after an incident.
+With the phased implementation of Martyn’s Law, event venues will have the responsibility to complete “necessary but proportionate” steps – dictated by their capacity – to “mitigate the impact of a terror attack”.
+The Act also aims to reduce the potential harm of a terror attack by improving the response of a venue during the critical beginning stages after an incident.

 However, not all venues will fall under the same criteria.
 Public areas will be divided by their capacity into separate tiers, which will then dictate the measures they need to complete.
 The type of event may also affect how Martyn’s Law will be implemented, as requirements can change to meet the needs of the situation.